 Steps to Healthy Pooping

-We know that having a bowel movement daily is important, but it’s not always that simple.
-Many people suffer from constipation, while others may deal with chronic diarrhea where they go to the bathroom too much; neither situation is healthy.
+We know that having a bowel movement daily is important, but it’snot always that simple.
+Many people suffer from constipation, while others may deal with chronic diarrhea, meaning they go to the bathroom too often; neither situation is healthy.

 Let’s take a look at some steps to promote healthier bowel habits.

 Supporting overall gut health can help regulate bowel habits.
 You cansupport a healthier gut environment by enjoying a healthy amount ofprobiotic-rich foods like sauerkraut, kimchi, miso, kombucha, and full-fat unsweetened coconut milk yogurt.
 Supplementing with ahigh-quality probiotic can also be helpful, especially if you aren’t getting enough of these foods in your diet.
 Restoring the beneficial bacteria in your gut is a key part of having more regular and healthy poop habits.

 Our bodies weren’t designed to be sedentary, and a sedentary lifestyle can definitelycause poor bowel habits.
 You can help support the natural movement of your intestines by moving your body more.
 Try to get some cardio into your exercise routine, and then somegentler forms of exercise that will help nourish the body through stretching and relaxation such as yoga and Pilates.
 Even abrisk walk for 10-20 minutes a day is a great starting point if you have never exercised before!
 Time to dust off your sneakers and lace ‘em up!